carbon-design-system/carbon/packages/stylelint-plugin-carbon-tokens/src/rules/type-token-use/DevNotes.md

 - .bx--type-<type-style> to select styles for the given type situation

-In addition the floowing settings are available
+In addition the following settings are available

 - .bx--type-mono
 - .bx--type-sans